Your Recovery

 Prescriptions for Benzodiazepine Rose By 40% During the Pandemic

-During the Covid 19 pandemic, unsurprisingly, cases of panic attacks, anxiety, restlessness, and insomnia rose to new heights.
-People with prescriptions for anxiety medication found themselves using it more, and even abusing it due to uncontrollable fear, panic, and feelings of helplessness when faced with this scary global issue.
-According to a poll by the American Psychiatric Association in 2020:
+During the Covid-19 pandemic, it was unsurprising to witness a spike in cases of panic attacks, anxiety, restlessness, and insomnia, reaching new alarming heights.
+People with prescriptions for anxiety medication found themselves utilizing it more frequently, and in some instances, abusing it, driven by uncontrollable fear, panic, and feelings of helplessness amidst the scary global situation.
+According to a poll by the American Psychiatric Association in 2020: Alcohol Detox Center Los Angeles.

 • 40% of Americans felt afraid of becoming seriously ill or dying